 After our time at the wolf rescue, we made our way to Forest Service land and made camp for the evening.
 Dinner was made, hot drinks were consumed and we enjoyed the clear night sky of the Colorado mountains.

-The following day we made our way back slowly. a past partner has never been to the Garden of The Gods , and I have not been since 2001, so we made a quick side trip.
+The following day we made our way back slowly. someone has never been to the Garden of The Gods , and I have not been since 2001, so we made a quick side trip.

 The place was a bit too crowded for our tastes, but it is a beautiful area worth checking out.
 The red rock formations reminded me of the Lost Creek Wilderness further to the north and west.
 As they were both formed as part of the same uplift, I am not surprised!